Cyril of Alexandria

 - What did Cyril of Alexandria actually believe about Christ — and why?

-- Cyril of Alexandria believed in the unity of Christ's divine and human natures, emphasizing that they were united in one person.
-He argued this to counter the teachings of Nestorius, who suggested a separation between Christ's divine and human aspects.
-Cyril maintained that this unity was essential for the true incarnation and redemption.
+- Cyril of Alexandria believed in the unity of Christ's divine and human natures, asserting that they were united in one person.
+He emphasized this to counteract the teachings of Nestorius, who suggested a division between Christ's divine and human aspects.
+Cyril argued that this unity was essential for the salvation of humanity, as it affirmed that God truly became incarnate.

 - What heresy was Cyril of Alexandria defending against, and what was at stake?

-- Cyril was defending against Nestorianism, which proposed a division between Christ's divine and human natures.
-At stake was the understanding of Christ's nature and the legitimacy of calling Mary Theotokos, which affirmed the full divinity of Christ from conception.
+- Cyril was defending against Nestorianism, which proposed a separation between Christ's divine and human natures.
+At stake was the understanding of the incarnation and the nature of Christ, which had implications for salvation and the role of Mary as Theotokos, or God-bearer.

 - What was Cyril of Alexandria's decisive argument for the orthodox position?